-The Arlington Public Schools will not require COVID-19 vaccinations for students or staff at the start of the 2021-22 school year; however, this is subject to change.
-The APS will require the confidential disclosure of vaccination status for all staff prior to September 9th, with the ability for staff to update their vaccination status as needed.
-Unvaccinated staff will be required to submit a weekly negative COVID-19 test.
+The APS will require the vaccination of all instructional, student-facing staff, including teachers, administrators, and teaching assistants.
+All unvaccinated staff will be able to submit an exemption request form and will be required to submit a weekly negative COVID-19 test.
 The APS will report district-wide staff vaccination rates as one of our mitigation measures, as noted in the Regular Review of Masking Guidelines section of this document.

 The APS is committed to supporting both COVID-19 and flu vaccination efforts at all schools, and will continue to partner with the Arlington Department of Health and Human Services and neighboring communities to provide vaccinations for our eligible community members.

-APS will coordinate COVID-19 vaccination clinics as soon as our students under the age of 12 are eligible for vaccination.
+APS and the Department of Health and Human Services will coordinate COVID-19 vaccination clinics if and when our students under the age of 12 are eligible for vaccination, starting with a COVID-19 Vaccine Clinic at Thompson Elementary School on Thursday, September 9th from 3pm-7pm.

 We encourage any unvaccinated individual over the age of 12 to call the Department of Health and Human Services at (781) 316-3170 for information about how to receive your vaccination.